Laura Bates

 BS - Michigan State University (Environmental Engineering), 2015

-Research interests: watershed management, stream ecology, biological indicators, nutrient ratios, water quality, limnology
+Research interests: watershed management, stream ecology, biological indicators, nutrients, water quality, limnology